jwvillain/quickPCR/README.md

 <details><summary>Expected output</summary>
 <p>
-Average for the control condition should equal 1 for each gene.
+Average RQV for the control condition should equal 1 for each gene.

 ``` r
 head(RQV_noNormalize)